Grassfed lamb and goat

 Controlling parasites in grazing livestock, especially sheep and goats, is becoming an even greater challenge due to the widespread emergence of drug-resistant worms.
 While grazing animals are much less prone to enterotoxemia (overeating disease), urinary calculi, and other metabolic disorders, grazing poses its own set of health risks: poisonous plants, bloat, grass tetany, and fescue toxicosis -- not to mention predators.

 As with all production and management systems, there are trade-offs to raising lambs and goats primarily on grass or confining them and feeding them a grain ration.
 A producer must choose the approprate feeding and management system for his lambs and kids based on his available resources, market demand, and individual preferences.
 High levels of animal welfare can be achieved in both pasture and confinement/drylot rearing of lambs and kids (and vice versa).
 There is good market demand for both grain-fed and grass-fed lamb and goat, as well as lambs and kids that consume mixed diets.

-Grass-fed standards for ruminants - Univ. of Arkansas
+[PDF] Grass-fed standards for ruminants - University of Arkansas

 This article was written in 2005 by Susan Schoenian.